angel-lee/Spirograph/README.md

 change any other parameters, you must first press Stop, then make the changes that you wish to make.

 ##Running the code through the command line:
-1. Navigate to where the code is stored
+1. Navigate to where the code is located
 2. Type in "java Main"